najnesnaj/platformio-id107-buttonless-dfu/README.md

-once in dfu-mode, you can use the uploadblue script to upload firmware via bluetooth
+you can use the uploadblue script to upload firmware via bluetooth -> it will create a package with the private key and the hex-file as compiled with platformio -> it will set the watch to dfu mode
+-> it will upload via over the air

 -----------------------------------------------------------------------
 under the "src" directory you'll find the "arduino" program with some "nordic" flavours